-All the details about early voting options, the iVote® system, polling places and candidates, are available on our votensw.info site.
+All the details about your enrolment for the election, early voting options, the iVote® system, polling places and candidates, are available on our votensw.info site.

 State elections are held on the last Saturday in March every 4 years, and Local Government elections are held on the second Saturday in September every 4 years.
 On these days, polling places are set up to enable electors to vote in person.
 All polling places are open from 8am to 6pm on election day.
 These are referred to as 'polling hours'.
 If you are unable to attend a polling place on election day, there are other options available.

 Voting is compulsory for both State and Local Government elections and if you do not vote you may receive a fine.